 - Cheese sandwich on whole grain bread

 - Tuna salad on whole grain bread or crackers

 - Nuts and raisins or trail mix of some sort

 - Cottage cheese, yogurt, or ricotta and a piece of fruit

 - Oatmeal with peanut butter (or another protein source)

 - Loaded sweet potato (click here for great recipe options)

 - Cheese and whole grain crackers ( I love these crackers!)

 - Chicken noodle soup

-- Fruit smoothie with Greek yogurt and/or nut butter for protein and fat (more on choosing a good protein powder here)
+- Fruit smoothie with protein powder, Greek yogurt and/or nut butter for protein and fat (more on choosing a good protein powder here)

 Simple Single Foods to Provide Nourishment and Quell Nausea